mik90/car/README.md

 Todo in general:
 -----------------------------------
-* GoogleTest unit testing framework
+* Find a lightweight unit testing framework
 * Replace raw pointer usage with smart pointers where possible
 * Create host-side client to send commands in common message format
 * Use something cleaner than C's socket api.
 Can use Boost ASIO or find some socket wrapper library